 Underneath, not all that much was changed from the 125.
 Fiat erred on the side of conservatism on the 132 in inverse proportion to how radical it went with the smaller 127 and 128, and that hurt the car at launch.
 The suspension seemed to have been reworked for a smoother ride, but it seemed to give up some of the responsiveness of the 125 in favor of understeery softness.
 The steering was singled out as being far too heavy and numb.

-Criticism of these early 132s and the plain looks did not help the car get off to a strong start, perhaps because the same basic pieces had been so well liked as the 125.
-Fiat initiated a crash program to modify the 132 almost right away, although the earliest a revised car could appear would be late 1973.
+Criticism of these early 132s and their plain looks did not help the car get off to a strong start.
+Fiat initiated a crash program to modify the new car almost right away, although the earliest a revised car could appear would be late 1973.

 The car was modified inside and out – with tighter and revised suspension settings and bushings and a modest restyle that may or may not have been the work of Marcello Gandini at Bertone.
 Bertone was a frequent collaborator with Centro Stile and there was plenty of cross pollination between Fiat and the style house.

 The most noteworthy exterior revisions were a new front fascia and a subtly updated body side and C-pillar, now with a vaguely BMW look.
-Not coincidentally, Gandini’s work also went into the BMW E12, a car of similar size and not so different visuals but which cost quite a bit more.
-The car now looked and felt a little more modern, even if the updates were fairly modest.
+Not coincidentally, Gandini’s work also went into the BMW E12 5 Series, a car of similar size and not so different visuals but which cost more.
+The Fiat now looked and felt a little more modern, even if the updates were fairly modest.

 Unfortunately, the timing coincided with the OPEC crisis, which hit Italy – then experiencing one political crisis after another – very hard.
-Larger cars were suddenly a very hard sell in Italy and both the big 130 and the 132 were directly affected by the drop in demand.
+Larger cars were suddenly impossible to sell in the country and both the big 130 and the 132 were left languishing the same way unwanted Chrysler New Yorkers were in America.
 The revised 132 was also up against the brand-new Fiat 131, which could be configured to be very similar in spec but lower in price, which didn’t help.

 The 132 Evolves